About this article

 The Amrita Kripa Charitable Hospital is located to the left of the parking lot outside the Western Canteen area, just outside the southern gate of the ashram.
 It provides full allopathic (modern Western) medical care for residents and international visitors alike.

-If you feel unwell at any point during your stay, go to Amrita Kripa Hospital promptly.
+If you feel unwell at any point during your stay, go to Amrita Ayurveda Hospital promptly.
 Do not try to tough it out.
 Common health issues for international visitors include stomach upsets, dehydration, heat exhaustion, and insect bites.
 The hospital is experienced with all of these and treatment is fast and affordable.

 Specialist Medical Care at Amritapuri